 When and how does UMD make the decision to resume in-person programs, and what resources are informing these decisions?

 While abroad, students should continue to practice the 4 Maryland healthy behaviors, follow the safety regulations of local public health and legal authorities, continue to practice UMD's COVID-19 health and safety guidance, and adhere to the policies outlined by their program providers.

-How do the updated U.S. State Department Travel Advisories affect Fall 2021 programs?
+How do the U.S. State Department and CDC Travel Advisories affect the status of study abroad programs?